Generic filters

 • at least one additional Technology subject, either a half year or full year.

-Aotearoa Histories is a new compulsory, half year subject for all Year 9 students.
+Aotearoa Histories is a compulsory, half year subject for all Year 9 students.

 Te Reo is compulsory for all Year 9 students, either Half Year or Full Year.
 If you choose the Half Year option, you still need to choose another language.
 If you choose Full Year Te Reo you do NOT have to choose a second language.